equinor/fmu-tools/docs/qcproperties.rst

 The ``qcproperties`` class provides a set of methods for extracting property statistics from 3D Grids, Raw and Blocked wells.

+Statistics can be extracted for both continous and discrete properties.
+Dependent on the property type different statistics are calculated.
+The property type is auto-detected.

-If several methods of statistics extraction has been run within the instance, a merged dataframe is available through the 'dataframe' property or the 'dataframe_disc' property for continous properties and discrete properties respectively.
+If several methods of statistics extraction has been run within the instance, a merged dataframe is available through the 'dataframe' property.

 The methods for statistics extraction can be run individually, or a yaml-configuration file can be used to enable an automatic run of the methods.